 The faint whiskers disappears as the creature shifts position.

 “Yep,” the man says.
 “My name’s Darden, by the way.
 I’m Sysianti’s kasha’re.
-I carry her from place to place, and in return, she allows me to live without pain, without disease, and I get to see the universe from the vantage point of three hundred extra years.
+I carry her from place to place, and in return, she allows me to live without pain, without disease, and I get to see the Universe from the vantage point of three hundred extra years.
 Nice exchange, if you ask me.”

 “How’s the sex?”